kevin-funderburg/AppleScripts/README.md

 And that's it!
 Now you have the super useful <kbd>hyperkey</kbd>!

-> Note that one of the mods I use to toggle <kbd>caps lock</kbd> is to click both shift keys at the same time for those rare cases when I need it.
+> Note that one of the mods I use to toggle <kbd>caps lock</kbd> is to click both <kbd>shift</kbd> keys at the same time for those rare cases when I need it.

 * * *